Engineering Scholarships for Incoming Freshmen

 - Current students are grandfathered in under the existing fee structure.

-- Not apply to incoming students this year at any Ohio State regional campus.
+- Not apply to incoming students during academic year 2022/2023 at any Ohio State regional campus.

 - Be pro-rated by credit hour for part-time students.

 Apply to The Ohio State University by November 1